mlflow/mlflow/docs/source/getting-started/index.rst

 `5 Minute Model Registry Overview <model-registry/index.html>`_
 ---------------------------------------------------------------------------

-This quickstart tutorial walks through different types of MLflow Tracking Servers and how to use them to log your MLflow experiments.
+This quickstart tutorial walks through registering a model in the MLflow model registry and how to retreive registered models.

 .. raw:: html